 Metric #2.
 Companies invested (last 10 years): number of investments into new companies over the last 10 years.

 Metric #5.
-Exits (last 10 years): a number of exits the investor has done throughout the last 10 years.
+Exits (last 10 years): number of exits completed by the investor in the last 10 years.

 Metric #6.
-Unicorn portfolio companies (with a valuation of 1B+): a number of portfolio companies valued over $1B that have a status of a Unicorn.
+Unicorn portfolio companies (with a valuation of $1B+): number of portfolio companies valued over $1B that have Unicorn status.

 Four indirect metrics are as follows: